 There was language assignment.
 Since language is not explicitly stated in the printed catalog, it was assigned through a computer comparison for place of publication with a location list with language.
 This routine wasn’t accurate because of same or similar place names in several countries with different languages.
 The quality review committee, therefore, recommended delay of language searching until substantial corrections are possible.
 NLM is trying to determine a computer procedure for corrections since individual citation review is costly.

 NLM received a final digitized copy of Index-Catalogue in December, 2001 in SGML format and converted it into XML.

 In May 2002, Endeavor’s technical consultants met with NLM staff to determine the Document Type Definition (DTD) structure for loading the XML data into ENCompass.
-We are using the Encoded Archival Description (EAD) metadata format.
+NLM used the Encoded Archival Description (EAD) metadata format.

 Conversion for each Index-Catalogue series was a separate load using Endeavor’s metaloader via Endeavor designed scripts.
 IndexCat™ data is very complex and script analysis, modifications, testing, and data reviews took two years before public release.
 Series 2-4 became available on the Web on May 1, 2004 at the AAHM meeting in Madison, Wisconsin.
 Series 5 was added on May 14, 2004 and Series 1 on June 18, 2004.

 In December 2013, the ENCompass software system was decommissioned.
 NLM launched a new user interface using IBM InfoSphere Data Explorer (DE).
 The data for the Index-Catalogue collection residing on the ENCompass server was exported and migrated to an NLM DTD and into NLM XML format.